(Not So) Silly Monkeys

 A flyer advertising the opening of St. Bride’s School for (adult) Girls.

-I believe it was introduced via the emulation of British boarding school life at St. Bride’s.
 Prior to the mid-twentieth century, physical discipline was a common part of British education, religious or secular.
 One might expect to actually be paddled by a teacher as a youngster, if one misbehaved.
 Seems odd to us millennial Americans, but it’s true.
-It seems a bit untoward (to say the blooming’ least) that a roleplay school for adults wishing to relive their school days would involve that aspect, but apparently St. Bride’s School did.
+Media reports about St. Bride’s did mention it on occasion (“canings,” for example), but it was portrayed as St. Bride’s attempts to create that “British schoolgirl” feeling amongst visitors.

 Let the brother obey the sister, and the younger sister obey the elder.
 Let the child obey the mother and the husband obey the wife.
 Let the wife obey the lady of the household.
 Let the lady of the household give obedience to the priestess; let the priestess give obedience unto Me.
 Let the maid obey the mistress, let the pupil obey the ranya.
 Thus shall all things be in harmony and harmony be in all things.